 The conference is the brainchild of Dr. Yoram Hazony, a dual citizen whose 2018 book, The Virtue of Nationalism, uses Israeli nationalism as the gold-standard model.
 His cohost in the proceedings was David Brog, president of the newly-minted Edmund Burke Foundation, which organized the conference.
 Brog is the former director of Christians United for Israel, the largest Christian Zionist organization in the United States, and is the cousin of former Israeli Prime Minister Ehud Barak.
 The peculiarity of Israelis hosting a conference on American nationalism was not lost on attendees.

 Donald Trump was elected on a nationalist-populist platform in 2016, a political victory that predated any kind of physical or intellectual movement infrastructure.
-Now, just as John Maynard Keynes’ 1936 General Theory was used to retroactively give justification to Franklin D. Roosevelt’s first term economic policies, a coterie of conservatives wants to give coherence to Donald Trump’s new Republican platform.
+Now, just as John Maynard Keynes’ 1936 General Theory was used to retroactively give justification to Franklin D. Roosevelt’s first term economic policies, a coterie of conservatives want to give coherence to Donald Trump’s new Republican platform.
 The four legs of this stool consist of economic nationalism, immigration restrictionism, doubling-down on the culture war, and pulling back on foreign adventurism.

 While Hazony has been skeptical of the efficacy of America’s twenty-first century wars, the conference lineup did not reflect that.
 Foreign policy was sidelined to only one panel, which, as one associate told me, would have been just as comfortable presenting at CPAC circa 2005.
 For a summary of Carlson’s and Bolton’s remarks, see my earlier reporting at The National Interest.